-In a cooperative effort between the Oklahoma State Regents for Higher Education and the Oklahoma Department of Career & Technology Education, college credit can be earned through transfer credit or Prior Learning Assessments for an approved license or credentials a student has earned while at CV Tech.
+In a cooperative effort between the Oklahoma State Regents for Higher Education and the Oklahoma Department of Career & Technology Education, college credit can be earned though Prior Learning Assessments for an approved license or credential a student accomplishes while at CV Tech.

 All CV Tech students (high school and adult) who are enrolled in a program that offers an approved license or credential may have the opportunity to receive college credit upon completion.
-Our counselor's office will work with students to explain the process, so students can earn college credit toward an Associate of Applied Science (AAS) degree or a technical certification at area colleges.
+Our counselor's office will work with students to explain the process, so students can earn college credit toward an Associate of Applied Science (AAS) degree or a technical college certificate at area colleges.